Install Bengal

 cd bengal

-This installs Bengal in development mode.
+This installs Bengal in editable mode with development dependencies.

 Verify Installation